 cross-countryConvertible/SUV with comprehensive insurance, prepaid fuel option

-You'll need at least basic insurance to legally drive in CA, but for peace of mind on a long road trip, extra coverage is strongly recommended.
-Insurance rules vary by state, and what's included in your rental price may be minimal.
+You'll need at least basic insurance to legally drive in Canada, but for peace of mind on a long road trip, extra coverage is strongly recommended.
+Insurance rules vary by province, and what's included in your rental price may be minimal.
 Choosing the right protection can save you from high out-of-pocket costs in case of an accident or theft.

 Covers damage to the rental car from collision or theft.